Hours of Operation

 The Observation Deck

-The Observation Deck is located at the top of the 308 steps leading down to the lighthouse.
+The Observation Deck is located at the top of the 313 steps leading down to the lighthouse.
 It offers a great location for whale watching and watching birds and is the first location from which visitors can see the lighthouse—which is located ~240 feet (~70 meters) below the Observation Deck.
 From the northwest corner of the deck, one can observe a common murre nesting colony, which can contain approximately 20,000 birds during the spring.
+Sea lions frequently haul out on a pyramidal-shaped rock northwest of the murre colony.

 The Observation Deck is open until ~9:45 pm every day, so even if the stairs leading down to the Lighthouse are closed, visitors are welcome to watch for whales and birds and enjoy the sunset from the Observation Deck.
-The entire Lighthouse area west of the gate adjacent to the shuttle bus stop at the visitors' parking lot is closed from 10 pm to 6 am.
+The entire Lighthouse area west of the gate adjacent to the roundabout at the visitors' parking lot is closed from 10 pm to 6 am.

 The Point Reyes Lighthouse itself is another 900 feet (275 meters) beyond the Visitor Center at the base of 313 steps—the equivalent of ~20 stories.

-Here's some tips to make your trip down and up the stairs enjoyable:
+Here are some tips to make your trip down and up the stairs safe and enjoyable: